makerdao/community/governance/polls/Spark Liquidity Layer Mainnet and Arbitrum - Onboard Arbitrum One to the Spark Liquidity Layer - February 10, 2025.md

 ---
 # Poll: Spark Liquidity Layer Mainnet and Arbitrum - Onboard Arbitrum One to the Spark Liquidity Layer - February 10, 2025

-The Governance Faciitators have placed a Governance Poll into the voting system on behalf of the Stability Facilitators.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, February 10 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**